raphael-borges/auto-flamingo-csv-export/README.md

 ## Description

-The Flamingo Message Exporter plugin is designed to export message content from the Flamingo plugin to CSV files on your WordPress server.
-This allows you to keep track of your form submissions and analyze them externally.
+The Flamingo Message Exporter WordPress plugin is designed to export message content from the Flamingo plugin to CSV files on your server.

 ## Features